NVSL/Linuxduino/docs/README.md

 - title: Arduino language compatible
   details: Use the same Arduino programing language style you already know.
 - title: IoT Enabled
-  details: Use C++ or the JavaScript version to enabling fast integration with the internet of things.
+  details: Use C++ or the JavaScript version to enable fast integration with the internet of things.
 footer: MIT Licensed | Copyright © 2019-present
 ---